mizuki-nana/sneaker/docs/src/cache.rst

     Gets the number of elements in the cache.

-  .. cpp:function:: bool member(K) const
+  .. cpp:function:: bool find(key_type) const
     :noindex:

     Determines if the value associated with the specified key is in the cache.
     Returns `true` if there is a value associated with the key in the cache, `false` otherwise.

-  .. cpp:function:: bool get(K, T*)
+  .. cpp:function:: bool get(key_type, value_type&)
     :noindex:

     Retrieves the element associated with the specified key in the cache.
-    The first argument is the key, and the second argument is a pointer that is set to point to the value if found.
-If the key-value pair does not exist, it is automaticaly created.
+    The first argument is the key, and the second argument is a reference of the result value associated with the key.
 Returns `true` if the value is found, `false` otherwise.

-  .. cpp:function:: bool put(K, bool=false)
+  .. cpp:function:: bool insert(key_type, const value_type&)
     :noindex:

-    Constructs the element with the specified key and stores it in the cache.
-    The first argument specifies the key, and the second argument is a boolean value indicating whether to force update if the key-value pair already exists.
-If set to force update, then the existing key-value pair is destroyed and re-created.
-Returns a boolean indicating whether an update has occured.
+    Inserts a key-value pair into the cache.

-  .. cpp:function: bool erase(K)
+  .. cpp:function: bool erase(key_type)
     :noindex:

     Erase the element associated with the specified key in the cache.
 The first